learn-co-curriculum/careers-cultural-hr-interview-questions/README.md

 Once you’ve mastered your answer to this, it will set a strong foundation for many other questions throughout your interview.
 Your answer for this should consist of your 30-second elevator pitch (as referenced in an earlier lesson) and contain a very brief chronological overview of:

-- What you were doing before coding
+- What you were doing before Flatiron School
 - Where are you now (what your excited to be learning and doing at Flatiron School)
 - Where you're going (looking towards your career future)